 Owen has a long road of recovery ahead of him, but we are hopeful that he can pull thru this ordeal.

-OWEN JULY 2020: Owen has continued treatements for his tumors which are down to less than marble sized at this time.
+OWEN JULY 2020: Owen has continued treatments for his tumors which are down to less than marble sized at this time.
 We are hoping he will be done with treatments in a few months. *These treatments of freezing off the tumor didn't work and we had to go with a more agressive Chemo type of treatment.

 Owen is healing well.
 He has gone back to the Vet to have his tumor area injected again and also 2 new tumors that popped up in his neck area injected as well.
 His treatments are expensive but we are not giving up!!!